 "How about a cola?”

-As the setting sun in the west caused the building shadows to extend all the way to the lakeshore, they plopped down onto his leather sectional.
+As the sun, setting in the west, caused the building shadows to extend to the lakeshore, Ronnie plopped down onto Mac’s leather sectional.

 "Pete is pitching to potential investors in Seattle for a couple of days.
 Thought I'd hang out with my little brother."